aryn-ai/sycamore/docs/source/tutorials/conversational_memory_with_langchain.md

 ## Prepare OpenSearch client for Sycamore

-Since the conversation memory API is a new feature in OpenSearch, it isn't yet available in the various language clients.
+Sycamore is compatible with the OpenSearch conversation memory APIs, and you can use an OpenSearch client to access them.
+However, these APIs are not yet available in the various language clients at the time we wrote this tutorial.
 Luckily, it’s super easy to just create it.
 First, for dependencies: this requires the `opensearchpy` package, OpenSearch’s python client:

 ```bash
 pip install opensearch-py